dani-CO-CN/changeenv/README.md

 ## Usage

 `changeenv` prints the target directory to standard output.
 Combine it with `cd` to move the shell to the resolved path.
-The tool looks for the `dev`, `test`, or `prod` segment in your current path and swaps it with the requested environment:
+By default, the tool recognizes `dev`, `test`, and `prod` environment segments in your current path and swaps them with the requested environment:

 ```bash
 # Switch from the current dev folder to the matching prod folder.